davenkin/andy-springboot-sample/ADRs/009_event_consuming.md

 - `EventConsumer` finds all handlers that can handle the event, and calls their `handle()` methods, the handlers' `priority`, `isTransactional()` and `isIdempotent()` are checked during this orchestration process
-- A wrapper class [ConsumingEvent](../src/main/java/deviceet/common/event/consume/ConsumingEvent.java) is created to enable uniform handling of various types of events
+- A wrapper class [ConsumingEvent](../src/main/java/deviceet/common/event/consume/ConsumingEvent.java) is created to enable uniform handling of various types of events, not only Domain Events
-- `EventConsumer` uses `ConsumingEventDao.markEventAsConsumedByHandler()` to implement idempotency if the handler is not idempotent by itself, under the hood [ConsumingEventDao](../src/main/java/deviceet/common/event/consume/ConsumingEventDao.java) uses a table named `consuming-event` to achieve idempotency for a handler on a given event
+- `EventConsumer` uses `ConsumingEventDao.markEventAsConsumedByHandler()` to implement idempotency if the handler is not idempotent by itself, under the hood [ConsumingEventDao](../src/main/java/deviceet/common/event/consume/ConsumingEventDao.java) uses a table named `consuming-event` to achieve idempotency

 ```java
     // return true means this event has never been consumed before